vmathm/Imago-English-v2/README.md

     ✅ adds form for adding card for student
     ✅ creates search button within manage_student_flashcards (added to edit_cards also)
     ✅ Student level (A1 to C1), for later implementation of audiobooks and activities.
-- ✅ Audiobook reader (with dicitonary and flashcard addition)
+- ✅ Audiobook reader (with dictionary and flashcard addition)
 - ✅ Progress tracking
     - ✅ Leaderboard table with ranking and top three ever.
 - ✅ Google Calendar integration (for teacher availability)